Netherlands national football team: Rivalries

 Deeply rooted in anti-German sentiment due to the occupation of the Netherlands by Germany during World War II, the Netherlands' long-time football rival is Germany.
 Beginning in 1974, when the Netherlands lost the 1974 World Cup to West Germany in the final, the rivalry between the two nations has become one of the best-known in international football.

 To a lesser extent, the Netherlands maintains a rivalry with their other neighbour, Belgium; a Belgium–Netherlands fixture is referred to as a Low Countries derby.
 They have played in 129 matches as of September 2022 with the two competing against each other regularly between 1905 and 1964.
 This has diminished due to the rise of semi-professional football.

 In recent years, the Netherlands has also developed a intercontinental rivalry with Argentina.

 Recently known from the 2022 World Cup quarter-final match in Qatar, the match became known as the Battle of Lusail.

 Another rivalry that has been developing in recent times is against Spain.
 Although not seen as intense by both sides in the past, matches like the 2010 FIFA World Cup, 2014 FIFA World Cup, and Nations League have helped make this rivalry grow.

+Fandom

+Since the 2004 UEFA European championship, the Dutch Orange Bus has been a part of the fan experience, leading fan marches and tailgate parties.